we, like flowers

 It is the latter that I intend to explore – how the work resonates with key buddhist concepts – its buddhist "Klang".

-Figure 1 shows Our Gods.
-It is a large scale digital photographic work comprising of two religious icons.
+Our Gods is a large scale digital photographic work comprising of two religious icons.
 It is made up of 9 one metre square panels.
 Each large iconic image is made up of smaller figures of the other icon with a total of 22,500 smaller figures in each large icon (Menzies J ed.
 2001, p.
 180).

 Importantly, the work is recent.
 It is not one where its original context or cultural milieu are largely unknowable; as it is for ancient art.
 Rather, it is in its intended context – that of a modern art gallery or similar large public space.
 Therefore it is reasonable to assume it has a reference point relevant to contemporary society.